Digu62/Photo_Organizer/README.md

-### This project has the object to improve my programming skills by building a Commando Line Interface (CLI).
+### This project has the objective to improve my programming skills by building a Command Line Interface (CLI).

-#### To run this aplication you need to isntall some lybraries.
+#### To run this aplication you need to install some libraries.

-1. First you need to install Python 3.x version with pip
+1. First you need to install Python 3.x version

 ---
 2. Second you need to install Pillow library